miklos1125/Java_8_to_17_Demo/README.md

 Technology:
 This program uses java 17.
 If you have older version of java, it won't compile.

 To run it online, use https://www.jdoodle.com/online-java-compiler.
+(Copy/paste the code.)